Sedona Arizona Maps

 Sedona is easy to reach and well worth the visit.
 This is the home

-of Arizona's scenic Red Rock Country.
-It is a relaxed 40 minute drive south from
+of Arizona's scenic Red Rock country.
+It is a relaxed 40 minute drive from

-state and connects with Interstate 17 in Flagstaff.)
-From Phoenix you can take
+state and connects with Interstate 17 in Flagstaff.

 Sedona is located in north central Arizona, South of

 Flagstaff, and at the lower end of Oak Creek Canyon.
-This is a lush,
+Sedona is most

 scenic route from Flagstaff to Sedona you can use Highway 89A.
 After